pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 as it sometimes turns out in this funny thing we call life, it is time to release this post, and I am still working on the one about culture.
-Don't worry---this post is not about specific technologies, but about what needs to be enabled by technology to allow for what I'm calling _scholarly commoning_.
+Don't worry---this post is not about specific technologies, but about what needs to be enabled by technology to allow for what I'm calling, for purposes of this discussion, _scholarly commoning_.

 ![Researcher journeys, personal and context specific, overlapping and intertwining over time.](researcher_journeys.png)